Kingdom Hearts: Melody of Memory: Characters

-21 characters from the series are playable in the game, with four main party groupings: "Team Classic" with Sora, Donald Duck, and Goofy; "Team Days" with Roxas, Xion, and Axel; "Team 3D" with Riku and two Dream Eaters; and "Team BBS" with Aqua, Ventus, and Terra.
+Twenty-one characters from the series are playable in the game, with four main party groupings: "Team Classic" with Sora, Donald Duck, and Goofy; "Team Days" with Roxas, Xion, and Axel; "Team 3D" with Riku and two Dream Eaters; and "Team BBS" with Aqua, Ventus, and Terra.
 King Mickey serves as a fourth, assist party member.
 Playable Disney characters include Hercules, Aladdin, Mulan, Beast, Ariel, Simba, Peter Pan, and Stitch, who appear in worlds based on their respective franchises and fill a random spot in the player's party outside of the leader.

 Plot

 Following Sora's disappearance, Kairi enters a deep sleep under Ansem the Wise's observation, creating a dream world from her memories of Sora to search for clues to his whereabouts within her own heart.
-Towards the end of her dream, Kairi confronts an illusion of Xehanort, who nearly overpowers her until Sora remotely takes control of her body and defeats him.
-Before Kairi reawakens, Xehanort reminds her of the time in her childhood when he sent her away from Radiant Garden, during which he mentioned a world on the "other side"; Kairi reports her findings to Ansem, who reasons the "other side" to mean a fictional world beyond their reality.
+Towards the end of her dream, Kairi confronts an illusion of Xehanort, who overpowers her before Sora remotely takes control of her body and defeats him.
+Before Kairi reawakens, Xehanort reminds her of when he sent her away from Radiant Garden in her childhood, during which he mentioned a world on the "other side".
+Kairi reports her findings to Ansem, who reasons the "other side" to mean a world beyond their reality.
 Kairi is then approached by the Fairy Godmother, who sends her and Riku to the Final World to meet the heart of a girl from the other reality.
 Riku explains his dream of a modern metropolis to the girl, who recognizes it as a city in her world called Quadratum, allowing Riku to open a portal to the other reality and begin his search for Sora, while Kairi remains behind to resume her Keyblade training.
 In a post-credits scene, Kairi decides to study under Aqua, while Yen Sid sends Donald and Goofy to inform the rest of their comrades of their progress, and Mickey to Scala ad Caelum to investigate ancient Keyblade Masters and how they may be connected to the other reality.